Job Costing Software for Small Contractors

 Conclusion: job profit needs a system

 A contractor can win the estimate, finish the work, send the invoice, and still lose margin.
+It happens whenever job costs are not tracked clearly.

-With QuickAdmin, small contractors can create the job, build the estimate, create purchase orders, link bills, track invoices, document change orders, attach files, and review the job from one connected workflow.
+Job costing software fixes that visibility problem.
+With QuickAdmin, small contractors can create the job, build the estimate, create purchase orders, link bills, track invoices, document change orders, attach files, and review the whole project from one connected workflow.
+That is how you protect your margin before the project is already over, not after.

 FAQ